 The College recognizes students who have achieved a GPA of 3.5 after 12 credits of completed work (100 level courses and above) by providing students with an opportunity to join the national Phi Theta Kappa Academic Honor Society.
 Membership is an individual decision that provides students with access to national resources and services including scholarship opportunities.
-Members also receive a seal on their diploma and may wear regalia items at the A-B Tech Commencement ceremony.
+Members may wear regalia items at the A-B Tech Commencement ceremony.
 Invitations are issued annually to eligible students.